 - Helmet speakers can be only for communication purposes

-- Motorcycle must have at least one rear-view mirror
+- The motorcycle must have at least one rear-view mirror

-- Motorcycle must pass appropriate exams based on their classification of motorcycle
+- The motorcycle must pass appropriate exams based on their classification of motorcycle

 - Motorcycles must use daytime headlights